Hugh Ryan (railway magnate): Background & Siblings

+Marriage, Children & GodChildren

 On 20 March 1858 Ryan married Mary Margaret Walsh in Perth, Ontario.
 The couple lived in Hollydene House a High Victorian-style mansion in the prestigious Rosedale neighbourhood of Toronto, with their five children: Mary "Minnie" Alice Ryan, John Thomas Ryan, Patrick William Ryan, Alphonso Martin Ryan, and Marguerite "Rita" Teresa Ryan.
 Hollydene House, now Branksome Hall, is classified as a building of historical significance under Part V of the Ontario Heritage Act.

-Hugh Ryan's sister, Alice Ryan, pictured alongside her daughter Margaret Isabelle Doheny.
+Hugh Ryan's sister, Alice Ryan, pictured alongside her daughter Margaret Isabel Doheny.
 Hugh Ryan was godfather to his niece and named her as one of his primary heirs.

 Hugh Ryan's daughter Mary "Minnie" Alice Ryan married James Austin Smith, son of Canadian Senator and business tycoon Sir.
 Frank Smith, on 5 June 1888 at Our Lady of Lourdes Church in a "fashionable ceremony."
 The bridesmaids included the bride's sister Miss Rita Ryan, the bride's cousin Miss Nellie Ryan, and socialite Miss Kathleen Harty (daughter of Ontario politician William Harty).

 Ryan's wife Margaret died on 23 February 1904 while vacationing in Cairo, Egypt with their daughters, and was interred in the family mausoleum at the Mount Hope Catholic Cemetery, Toronto.

-Hugh Ryan was godfather to Alice Ryan's daughter Margaret Isabelle McHenry (née Doheny) and John Ryan's daughters Isabelle Teresa Pettit (née Ryan) and Helen Margaret "Nellie" MacDonell (née Ryan).
+Hugh Ryan was godfather to Alice Ryan's daughter Margaret Isabel McHenry (née Doheny) and John Ryan's daughters Isabelle Teresa Pettit (née Ryan) and Helen Margaret "Nellie" MacDonell (née Ryan).
 Helen's youngest son, Hugh MacDonell, was named after her uncle.
 All three goddaughters received sizeable sums in Ryan's last will and testament.